yowainwright/prisma-migrations/README.md

 ## FAQ

-**Q: Will this break my existing Prisma setup?**
+**Will this break my existing Prisma setup?**
-A: No. It uses the same `_prisma_migrations` table that Prisma uses.
-You can use both systems side-by-side.

-**Q: Do I have to migrate away from Prisma?**
-A: No. This wraps Prisma, it doesn't replace it.
-Keep using Prisma for everything else.
+No. Uses the same `_prisma_migrations` table.
+Works alongside Prisma's tools.

-**Q: Can I mix Prisma's migrations and these migrations?**
+**Can I mix Prisma migrations and this tool?**
-A: Yes.
-They track to the same table.
-Schema changes via `prisma migrate dev`, data migrations via `prisma-migrations create`.
+Yes.
+Schema changes via `prisma migrate dev`, data migrations via this tool.

-**Q: What if a rollback fails?**
+**What if a rollback fails?**
-A: Your down migration is just SQL - if it fails, you'll get a clear error and can fix the SQL or handle it manually.
-Always test rollbacks in staging first.
+You get a clear error and can fix the SQL manually.
+Test rollbacks in staging first.

-**Q: Is this production-ready?**
-A: It's been used in production projects.
-That said, test your rollback migrations thoroughly before relying on them in prod.